DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 * a free statement of comparability detailing overseas degree equivalency from UK ENIC once you’ve submitted your application, if your provider asks for this

 ### Get an adviser
-You can also register with our Get an adviser service for personalised advice about teaching in England over email and phone, or use the online chat service on this page.
+You can also register with our Get an adviser service for personalised advice about your teacher training application.
+Advisers are available by email and phone –  or you can use the online chat service on this page.

 <a href="/tta-service" class="button">Get an adviser</a>

-## 3. Find out about fees and financial support
+## 3. Find out about fees

-Many international candidates will not be eligible for financial support.

-You can expect to pay between about £11,000 and £16,000 plus living costs to train; fees vary between training providers.
-Any financial support, including a potential reduction to the home fee rate (which is set at a maximum of £9,250) is dependent on your immigration status.
+You can expect to pay between about £11,000 and £16,000, plus living costs, to train; fees vary between training providers.

-You can apply for a salaried teacher training course, when you’ll earn money while you train in a school.
+Alternatively, you can apply for a salaried teacher training course, when you’ll earn money while you train in a school.
 However, these courses are competitive and you will usually need to have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience.

+### Financial support

+Most international candidates will not be eligible for financial support.

 <div class="inset">
   <h3>Already living in the UK?</h3>